dhollenbeck1/DaughterBoard_PayloadGCS/INSTALL.md

 		# exit 0
 		#fi

+The system is now ready-to-use.
+Reboot and you will be able to begin a data login session.

 - Plug in one Xbee on the computer and the other one on the Raspberry Pi.
 - (Optional) Wire the Lidar to the Lidar connector as well as the Pyranometer to the Pyranometer connector.
 Nothings more need to be done for these sensors' set-up.
 - (Optional) Plug in the OPLS USB cable in the Raspberry.
 On the Qt application click on "Add sensor" button and select OPLS.